brainglobe/brainreg/README.md

 Documentation can be found [here](https://docs.brainglobe.info/brainreg/introduction) and a tutorial is [here](https://docs.brainglobe.info/brainreg/tutorial).

+If you have any questions, please ask on the [forum](https://gitter.im/cellfinder/brainreg).

 ## Details
 The aim of brainreg is to register the template brain (e.g. from the [Allen Reference Atlas](https://mouse.brain-map.org/static/atlas))